 Key words: monsoon, Sahelian and Sudanian climate, nested sites, hydrology, evapotranspiration, water resources

 What is the impact of climate changes and land use on water and vegetation cycles in West Africa ?
-The long term observations of the AMMA-CATCH observatory aim to:
+The long term observations of the AMMA-CATCH observatory aims to:

-- Understand the main processes that govern water and vegetation cycles;
+- Understand the main processes governing water and vegetation cycles;

-- Provide a regional vision of the evolution on the environmental systems;
+- Provide a regional vision of the evolution of the environmental systems;

-- Improve the modelling of continental surfaces in West;
+- Improve modelling of continental surfaces processes in Western Africa;

-- Provide tools to decision makers and public actors for decision support.
+- Provide tools to decision makers and public actors.

 Sites and measured variables

-AMMA-CATCH sites are instrumented to provide homogenous data (same instruments, same protocols for data processing) on the same variables: the AMMA-CATCH sites are equipped to provide homogeneous data (same instruments, same protocols for data processing) on the same variables: meteorology (rain, wind, pressure, temperature and radiation), surface water (rivers in humid climates or ponds in more arid climates), water table height and quality On the local intensive sites, in addition to the above measured variables, additional measurements of water infiltration into the soil (soil moisture over 2 meters), evapotranspiration (from trees, crops or bare soil), in particular via flux towers, and vegetation development (biomass, height, sap flux) are done.
-In total, the system represents nearly 280 measurement sites (850 sensors) that enable to record more than 2,500 measurements per hour all over 4 countries.
+AMMA-CATCH sites are instrumented to provide homogenous data (same instruments, same protocols for data processing) on the same variables: meteorology (rain, wind, pressure, temperature and radiation), surface waters (rivers in humid climates or ponds in more arid climates), groundwater level and quality.
+In addition to the above measured variables, local intensive sites include measurements of water infiltration (soil moisture over 2 meters), evapotranspiration (from trees, crops or bare soil) via flux towers, and vegetation (biomass, height, sap flux).
+In total, the system represents nearly 280 measurement sites (850 sensors), recording more than 2,500 data per hour across 4 countries.